Concrete floor leveling

 - Spike roller - to remove the air bubbles from the leveling compound and assist the product to level

-- Spike shoes - Allows you to walk on the wet surface, without leaving shoe prints
+- Spike shoes or sports cleats - Allows you to walk on the wet surface, without leaving shoe prints

 The key to a successful level is to pour the entire area